apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Tax and Shipping Options

-Depending on where your business is registered, tax rate can be set by you.
-You can also setup shipping rules, including different destination with different amounts and free shipping minimum.
+Depending on where your business is registered, the tax rate can be set by you.
+You can also add shipping rules, including different destinations with different amounts and a free shipping minimum.

 ## Summary